Project Details: A responsive, mobile first, self-health management app for seniors

 High-Fidelity Wireframes

-In order to see how Silver First fares in the hands of its potential users, a handful of participants from of our target demo would need to be recruited to test the prototype first hand.
-The top Usability Test goal & objective are laid out below.
+In order to see how Silver First will fare in the hands of its target demo, we'll be recruiting a handful of participants from of our target demo to test our prototype, first hand.

 Assessing the learnability of Silver First's 3 core app features in the hands of our real life, target audience (seniors).